jobezic/ryanair_scraper/README.md

-# ryanair_scraper
+# Ryanair flights scraper
-Ryanair flights scraper
+The goal of this project is to extract some meaningful data from the Ryanair's API to get info about flights.
+Side goal is to learn from that api about how this stuff is handled.

 ## API